gustavo102/hello-worldGus/README.md

 # hello-worldGus
-is afirst proyect in repository git hub editing my first commit in goh hub
+is afirst proyect in repository git hub editing my first commit in git hub